SBilaal/balablu/README.md

 await Balablu.init(frequency: Frequencies.high);
 ```

 By default, shaking the device will toggle the sound on or off.
+When the device is shook, it vibrates for one second to indicate disabling, and half a second to indicate enabling.
 If you want to disable this feature, you can set the `shakeToDisable` parameter to `false`:

 ```dart
 await Balablu.init(shakeToDisable: false);